aigarskadikis/zabbix-browser-item/README.md

-# Notes on use Zabbix Browser item
+# Notes on how use Browser item in Zabbix 7.0

 Launch a single browser via docker:
 ```